TPO Roofing 101 • TPO Roof Guide for Non-Roofers

 Many other custom colors are available as well, but you normally have to order enough of the material to make it worth the manufacturer’s while.

-GAF, for instance, has 15 pre-formulated TPO colors, including green and red, but you need to order at least 40,000 square feet worth of membrane in order for them to make it for you.
+GAF TPO roofing, for instance, can be manufactured in 15 pre-formulated TPO colors, including green and red, but you need to order at least 40,000 square feet worth of membrane in order for them to make it for you.

 TPO Roofing Solar Reflectance